Lütjenburg: Politics

-The member of the Bundestag for the electoral district of Plön-Neumünster is Philipp Murmann (CDU), who got 38.6 percent of all votes in 2009 and the member of the Landtag, in Kiel, is Werner Kalinka (CDU), who got 35.7 percent.
+The member of the Bundestag for the electoral district of Plön-Neumünster is Kristian Klinck (SPD).

 Economy

 Due to the closeness to the Ostseebad Hohwacht many tourists visit Lütjenburg as well, to do some shopping or to visit the landmark of Lütjenburg, the "Bismarck Tower".

 The 6th. antiaircraft regiment of the Bundeswehr was located in Lütjenburg till 2012, too.
 The Bundeswehr was the biggest employer in this region.

 Education

 Lütjenburg has an elementary school and, by now, still all other, continuative schools, the "Hauptschule" (a kind of general Junior High School, for non-intellectually gifted students), "Realschule" (Junior High School), "Gymnasium" (Senior High School).
 They are united in the "Schulzentrum Lütjenburg", a center of all these three continuative schools.
 But they are just united regarding the location.
 A special school (for intellectually challenged students), "Otto-Mensing-Schule" is also located in Lütjenburg.